-When you are building a website, you may be considering whether or not you want to optimize it for mobile users.
+When you are building a website, you may be considering whether or not you want to make a mobile-friendly website.
 If you are still on the fence, think about the number of people you see using mobile devices each day.
 More often than not, they are looking for information and searching for and buying products all from a smart phone or tablet.
 If you are still wondering whether or not you need a mobile website, the answer is a resounding ‘yes.’

-A website that is optimized for mobile use is a version of your site that is pared down to the basics to make it easy to display on a small screen.
+A mobile-friendly website is a version of your site that is pared down to the basics to make it easy to display on a small screen.
 There is not a lack of information or content, but it is designed in a way that is friendlier for mobile use.
 The graphics are simplified and the menus are easier to use than the desktop menus would be on a mobile device, making the site much easier to navigate.
 Following are three reasons why you need to have a mobile-optimized website:

 1. Your Customers Want a Mobile-Friendly Website